patrickmmartin/errorcodeNX/article.md

 If one is to stay with integral types, an HRESULT style approach is a good example of an alternative formulation.
 This style has the virtue of defining a global namepace of status codes, and allows use of the various bit cracking macros for extracting simple information from identifying individual values.
 However this approach relies crucially upon the quality of the global registry in a large source base and has typically had mixed results, [citation needed?].

-The end result is that without identities the solution tends towards the familiar _"a non zero return result indicates an error"_.
+The end result is that without _identity_ the solution tends towards the familiar "a non zero return result indicates an error".
 Schemes have been constructed to allow additional information relevant to that status to be extracted, but composing them can be difficult or verbose.

 Error_code type proposal
 ------------------------

 The proposed type for error_code is this ```typedef const char * error_code```.
-TODO(PMM) STD: decl type for string constants!

-Interestingly, a search for prior art in this area reveals no prior suggestions, though we'd love to hear of any we have overlooked.
+Interestingly, a search for prior art in this area reveals no prior suggestions, though we'd love to hear of any we have overlooked TODO(PMM) compiler authors ROFL?.
 The value is of course unique in the process, being a pointer.
 Note that it is implementation defined whether identical char[] constants could be folded into one pointer [c++ std lex.string para 13].
 In fact, barring inspecting the program core at runtime, this constant folding one of the few ways to obtain the value _a priori_ without having access to the correct symbol in code.
+Note that so far we have not persuaded any compiler to actually fold two string constants and encounter this issue.

 As such, a constant of this type can be used as an _identity_ concept, whose values can be passed through opaquely from any callee to any caller.
 Caller and callee can be separated by any number of layers of calls and yet the return values can be passed transparently back to a caller, allowing for less mandatory handling, resulting in less effort and less opportunity for erroneous handling.